The World Health Organization (WHO) estimates more than 1.5 billion people are infected with soil-transmitted helminths (STHs) worldwide. That is:

 The DeWorm3 approach

-DeWorm3 is testing the feasibility of interrupting the transmission of STH infections and to develop feasible, effective strategies for scaling-up transmission interruption programs.
+DeWorm3 tests the feasibility of interrupting the transmission of STH infections, to develop feasible, effective strategies for scaling-up transmission interruption programs.

 One approach to interrupting the STH transmission cycle and prevent ongoing transmission to children is to broadly administer the deworming drug albendazole to people of all age groups in these areas (community-wide deworming) compared to the current regime of only deworming children (school-based deworming).

 New modelling of STH transmission dynamics suggests that it may be possible to interrupt the transmission of STH using preventative chemotherapy (PC) alone – with an “intensified” community-wide MDA strategy.

 The principal hypothesis:

 - Three years of community-wide treatment with albendazole will be sufficient to interrupt transmission of each individual species in the same areas, whereas programmes targeted at pre-school and school-age children will not achieve such interruption.